 “We are specifically asking if the community supports introducing a system offsets so if a tree has to be removed, it will be replaced by one or more new trees.”

-“In reviewing the Tree Protection Act, we want to create a framework that ensures we can enhance the urban forest through a well-designed approach to respond to the threat of climate change and underpin the health, liveability and wellbeing of Canberrans,” added
+“In reviewing the Tree Protection Act, we want to create a framework that ensures we can enhance the urban forest through a well-designed approach to respond to the threat of climate change and underpin the health, liveability, and wellbeing of Canberrans,” added

 “We also want to ensure trees can contribute to the health and livelihood of the local community for generations to come.
 To do this we need to look at concepts like offsets.”

 Critics believe that the policy is a means for the government to exert control over people and make more money as it will not actually help to promote environmental education.
-Others also believe that the policy may be hypocritical as the government are not doing sufficient work in order to remove trees in Canberra considered invasive species which are destructive to the environment.
+Others also believe that the policy may be hypocritical as the government is not doing sufficient work in order to remove trees in Canberra considered invasive species which are destructive to the environment.

 The discussion paper is available online and can be accessed by clicking here.